-The $1,000 Graduating Medical Student Research Awards recognize meritorious research by graduating medical students who have or are pursing any other advanced degree.
+The $1,000 Graduating Medical Student Research Awards recognize meritorious research by graduating medical students who have or are pursuing any other advanced degree.
 Applications consist of a research paper, a letter of application, and one or more faculty letters of support.

-This Award is named in memory of Dr. William Hays and Dr. David Gaviser whose careers were devoted to empathetic surgical care and inspirational mentoring and teaching.
+This award is named in memory of Dr. William Hays and Dr. David Gaviser whose careers were devoted to empathetic surgical care and inspirational mentoring and teaching.
 This award is being given in their memory as an inspiration for University of Minnesota medical students rotating on the surgical services to continue to pursue their goals while maintaining the humane qualities and characteristics with which Drs.
 Hays and Gaviser were so richly endowed.

 Horns Memorial Award

 The $1,000 Richard C. Horns Memorial Award recognizes an undergraduate medical student for the development of outstanding clinical skills.
 Nominations are made by the Medical School Education Dean.

 Three $4,000 J. Jacob Kaplan Awards are presented annually to recognize outstanding research by undergraduate or graduate medical students, one in each of the following areas: cardiology, immunology in the diagnosis and treatment of cancer, and gastroenterology.